SecurityNik/QRadarPersistentStorageMonitoring/README.md

 # QRadarPersistentStorageMonitoring
 Monitors The IBM QRadar Persistent Storage Folder to detect if there is a backlog of events being processed

-Recently on at least two occassions, I encountered a problem whereby the IBM QRadar Persistent Storage Folder '/store/persistent_queue/ecs-ec-ingress.ecs-ec-ingress/' fills up and causes a backlog of events.
-This means, events shown on the events tabs have a date in the past, even though the log sources are streaming in realtime.
+Recently on at least two occasions, I encountered a problem whereby the IBM QRadar Persistent Storage Folder '/store/persistent_queue/ecs-ec-ingress.ecs-ec-ingress/' fills up and causes a backlog of events.
+This means, events shown on the events tabs have a date in the past, even though the log sources are streaming in real time.

 To monitor this folder, I developed a script which I believe helps to detect this issue sooner rather than later.